 In the UK, a report by Dame Carol Black, published in 2008, stressed the importance of the workplace as a locus for improving well-being, and advocated the introduction of “Fit for Work” services to facilitate earlier return to work for people with health problems [8].
 The potential value of early and pro-active rehabilitation was again highlighted in 2009 in a review of health and well-being among employees of the UK National Health Service (NHS) [9].
-And more recently, the global economic downturn has further increased the pressure on NHS employers to optimise productivity and minimise the costs of absenteeism.
+And more recently the global economic downturn has further increased the pressure on NHS employers to optimise productivity and minimise the costs of absenteeism.

 Against this background, University Hospital Southampton NHS Foundation Trust funded the introduction of Return2Health (R2H), a case management programme that optimised joint working between its occupational health (OH) and human resources (HR) departments to minimise both the costs of long-term sickness absence and its adverse impact on health and well-being.
 The design of the service was influenced by earlier pilot vocational rehabilitation projects in the UK – primarily Pathways to Work (Department for Work and Pensions) [10], and the Condition Management Programme implemented by NHS Lanarkshire in partnership with JobCentre Plus [11].

-At the time the service was conceived, it was unclear whether and to what extent intensive case management was more effective than standard occupational health services in reducing sickness absence in the healthcare sector.
+At the time the service was conceived it was unclear whether and to what extent intensive case management was more effective than standard occupational health services in reducing sickness absence in the healthcare sector.
 The two initiatives mentioned above catered for mixed client groups, including some NHS employees, and had demonstrated high client satisfaction, with improvements in individual outcome measures (Hospital Anxiety and Depression Score, General Health Questionnaire and Canadian Occupational Performance Measure), as well as in perceived access to employment opportunities.
 However, neither had made comparisons with a control group.
 A review of the effectiveness of workplace interventions in workers with musculoskeletal disease that included behavioural interventions, job modifications, exercise therapy and physical therapies, found that most studies indicated a reduction in sickness absence, although the benefits were small and the cost-effectiveness uncertain.
-[12] And although a comprehensive review of the impact of vocational rehabilitation had found moderate evidence that the use of case management approaches was effective and cost-effective for occupational outcomes [13], controlled evaluations of the impact and cost-effectiveness of such interventions were rare [14,15].
+[12] Although a comprehensive review of the impact of vocational rehabilitation had found moderate evidence that the use of case management approaches was effective and cost-effective for occupational outcomes [13], controlled evaluations of the impact and cost-effectiveness of such interventions are rare [14,15].

-Therefore, robust evaluation was built into the planning of R2H, with collection of information also at a control hospital trust.
+Therefore, robust evaluation was built into the planning of R2H, with additional collection of information at a control hospital trust.

 METHODS

-The intervention:

 R2H was implemented under the direction of a multi-disciplinary steering group, led by the Head of OH (JS), which included representatives from the main stakeholders (OH professionals, case managers, physiotherapists, HR professionals, managers and employees) and clinicians with relevant expertise (a clinical psychologist, consultant psychiatrist and consultant in chronic pain management).
 A threat to the success of the initiative was the possibility that R2H might be perceived as forcing absent employees back to work.
-Therefore, great effort was made to ensure the early engagement and reassurance of staff and managers through presentations and interactive briefings about the health benefits of appropriate early rehabilitation.
+Therefore, great effort was made to ensure early engagement with and reassurance of staff and managers through presentations and interactive briefings about the health benefits of appropriate early rehabilitation.

 The main features of R2H are summarised in Figure 1.
 It entailed intensive case management, aiming to restore function through a goal-directed and enabling approach.
 The focus was on managing the response to symptoms according to a bio-psycho-social model.
 The entry criterion was four weeks of continuous sickness absence, and referral could be initiated by either the employee or his/her line manager.